How Artificial Intelligence Scheduling For Surgeries Impacts Surgical Practices

 Artificial Intelligence is playing an increasingly important role in digital health.
 Optimizing surgery scheduling is an area where AI can have a big impact.
 By slotting AI and machine learning algorithms into EHR and scheduling systems, practices will be able to improve patient safety and increase revenue while taking into account the constraints of all surgical elements.
-The potential of AI in surgical scheduling is just being realized and can yield incredible results.
+The potential of artificial intelligence scheduling for surgeries is just being realized and can yield incredible results.

 Getting the most out of block time is crucial for both practices and hospitals.
 A recent study shows that the average value of an OR room is $62 per minute.
 With each minute so valuable, a practice needs to ensure optimal usage.

-Currently, scheduling systems do not incorporate any machine learning.
+Currently, medical facilities do not incorporate any machine learning scheduling optimization for surgeries.
 In fact, many of the systems used by hospitals and clinics were designed for in-office scheduling – and not surgical scheduling.

 While schedulers may be able to fill the surgeon’s block time for the day, they may not have taken into account other factors – a surgery taking longer than estimated, the complexity of the case, and so on.
 This can lead to surgeons working longer than their block time, thereby increasing risk to patients.